 The Auditor finds the standard to be met.
-Both indicator are NA currently but through discussions with the Director of Reentry Operations and the Vice President of Justice Services the Auditor was confident in the agency's stated commitment to ensure a safe environment for residents and staff.
+Indicator (a) was NA currently, and the information provided on the tour and in interviews support compliance and the agency's stated commitment to ensure a safe environment for residents and staff.